rbisdorff/Digraph3/docSphinx/tutorial.rst

 	     the given significance weights;
        0   : indeterminate relational situation.

-In :numref:`robustDenotation`, we may notice that the outranking circuit ['albt','unlu','ariz','hels'], for instance, would indeed reappear with all potential criteria significance weight vectors that are compatible with given preorder: *gtch* = *gres* > *gcit* > *gint* > *gind*.
-Notice also that all (+1|-1) marked outranking situations, like the one between 'albt' and 'ariz', are only valid with the given weight vector and, hence, put to doubt (0.00).
+In :numref:`robustDenotation`, we may notice that the outranking circuit ['albt', 'unlu', 'ariz', 'hels'], for instance, would indeed reappear with all potential criteria significance weight vectors that are compatible with given preorder: *gtch* = *gres* > *gcit* > *gint* > *gind*.
+Notice also that all (+1|-1) marked outranking situations, like the one between 'albt' and 'ariz'.
+The statement that *Arizona State University* strictly  outranks *University of Alberta* is only valid with the given precise THE weight vector and **put to doubt** (0.00) with only ordinal significance weights. *University of Alberta* and *Arizona State University* are, hence, **incomparable** in a robust outranking sense.

-Not being transitive, many indifferences and, above all, many robust outranking circuits; all these characteristics make that no ranking algorithm, applied to this robust outranking digraph instance *rdg*, does exist that would produce the *unique* optimal linear ranking.
-We are only left with ranking heuristics.
-We have, now, seen in the previous tutorial on :ref:`ranking with multiple criteria <Ranking-Tutorial-label>` that there exist, luckily, several such heuristic ranking rules that may be applied to rank from a pairwise outranking digraph; yet, delivering all potentially more or less diverging results.
+Not being transitive, showing many indifferences and, above all, many robust outranking circuits; all these characteristics make that no ranking algorithm, applied to this robust outranking digraph instance *rdg*, does exist that would produce the *unique* optimal linear ranking.
+Methodologically, we are only left with *ranking heuristics*.
+We have seen, now, in the previous tutorial on :ref:`ranking with multiple criteria <Ranking-Tutorial-label>` that there exist, luckily, several such heuristic ranking rules that may be applied to rank from a pairwise outranking digraph; yet, delivering all potentially more or less diverging results.

-Considering the order of our outranking digraph instance *rdg* (75) and the largely unequal significance weights the THE authors allocated to their ranking criteria, we opt, in this tutorial here, rather for the :ref:`NetFlows ranking rule <NetFlows-Ranking-label>` [40]_.
-Its complexity, in :math:`O(n^2)` is quite tractable, and its treats the ranking criteria in a fair balance by avoiding potential *tyranny of short majority* effects.
+Considering here the order of our outranking digraph instance *rdg* (75) and the largely unequal THE criteria significance weights, we opt, in this tutorial, rather for the :ref:`NetFlows ranking rule <NetFlows-Ranking-label>` [40]_.
+Its complexity, in :math:`O(n^2)`, is indeed quite tractable and takes the ranking criteria, by avoiding potential *tyranny of short majority* effects, into a more fairly balanced account.

 This *NetFlows* ranking of the Computer Science Depts may be computed explicitly as follows.